5and5/BO2-Remix-Custom-Survival-Maps/README.md

 ## General

-This a fork of the Bonus-Survival-Maps-for-BO2 by Cahz, GerardS0406, JezuzLizard.
+This is a fork of the Bonus-Survival-Maps-for-BO2 by Cahz, GerardS0406, JezuzLizard.
 It has been modified to be compatible with my BO2-Remix mod.

 ## Playable Maps: